sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/javascript/push-menu.md

 |---
 | Event Type | Description
 |-|-
-|collapsed.lte.pushmenu | Fired when the sidebar collapsed.
+|collapsed.lte.pushmenu | Fired when the sIdebar collapsed.
-|collapsed-done.lte.pushmenu | Fired when the sidebar is fully collapsed.
+|collapsed-done.lte.pushmenu | Fired when the sIdebar is fully collapsed.
-|shown.lte.pushmenu | Fired when the sidebar shown.
+|shown.lte.pushmenu | Fired when the sIdebar shown.
 {: .table .table-bordered .bg-light}

 Example: `$(document).on('shown.lte.pushmenu', handleExpandedEvent)`